How to visit the Benagil Cave This Year (Check out the new rules)

 Other beautiful sea caves to visit in Portugal

-In Portugal, there is a concentration of caves in three distinct places that you can include in your Portugal road trip itinerary: the lava tubes in the Azores region, the limestone caves in the Aire, and Candeeiros mountains, and the sea caves in the Algarve.
+In Portugal, there is a concentration of caves in three distinct places that you can include in your Portugal road trip itinerary: the lava tubes in the Azores region, the limestone caves in the Aire, the Candeeiros mountains, and the sea caves in the Algarve.

 So here are a few examples of the most interesting and beautiful Portugal caves.